 Outcome = Result of ( Things you can control + Things you can’t control )

 That outcome can be anything.
 Your goal or something else.

-For example, you want to reach to bus station on time.
-Thing you can control is, leaving 20 minutes earlier from home.
-Things you can’t control are puncture in car, huge traffic jam etc.
+For example, you want to reach the bus station on time.
+Thing you can control is leaving 20 minutes earlier from home.
+Things you can’t control are car punctures in the car, huge traffic jams etc.

-If you attach your happiness with LHS of the equation, you may or may not be happy as there are factors you can’t control.
-But if you attach happiness with 1st part of RHS, you’ll always be happy as only you control it.
+If you attach your happiness with the left part of the equation(i.e., outcome), you may or may not be happy as there are factors you can’t control.
+But if you attach happiness with the 1st part of the right side of the equation(i.e., things you can control), you’ll always be happy as only you control it.
 You gave your 100% or not?
 If yes, then no worries.
-If no, try again next time.
+If not, try again next time.

 Idea of minimalism also works here.
-Steve Jobs have applied this in his life successfully.
+Steve Jobs has applied this in his life successfully.

 One more thing

 Don’t lie to yourself.
-Don’t pretend that, I always give my best then also I almost never achieve my goals.
+Don’t pretend that you always give your best then also you almost never achieve my goals.

-Statistically speaking, if you gave your best in 10 shots and only 1–2 worked out, there’s high probability that something wrong is going on with so called “your best”.
+Statistically speaking, if you gave your best in 10 shots and only 1–2 worked out, there’s a high probability that something wrong is going on with so-called “your best”.
 Assuming things you can’t control (i.e. 2nd part of the equation), follow the normal distribution, theoretically, your success rate should be more than 49% if you always gave your best.

-Real world don’t give instant gratification as modern technology & social media give.
+Real world doesn’t give instant gratification as modern technology & social media give.